robenkleene/audio-references/ios/garageband-ios.md

 - The EQ has a frequency analyzer
 - Turning on Voice Control seems to break all popovers in the app?

+## Overdubbing

+To make multiple recordings be cumulative, e.g., to turn a knob after recording some MIDI notes, turn on "Merge Recordings":

+	"Tracking Settings" > "Recording" > "Merge Recordings"

 ## MIDI

 - To import a MIDI file, go to the loop browser, and select the file